vramework/schemats/README.md

 # Schemats

-Before anything, I would like to give a massive thank you to [sweetiq](https://www.npmjs.com/package/schemats) and their contributors for giving me a start.
+Before anything, I would like to give a massive thank you to [sweetiq](https://www.npmjs.com/package/schemats) and their contributors for giving me a huge head start.

 The reason I have created a new repo instead of a fork is because I don't support mysql and have some breaking changes due to how this library is consumed by vramework libraries (coming soon).
 I have kept the name and based of their MIT license as means of attribution and thanks.

 ## Why Schemats

-Being able to weave your database structure through backend APIs, automatically generated JSON schemas and all the way to a button in the frontend gives allows you to ensure that any change in the can be caught everywhere.
-This allows us to some pretty amazing things when it comes to refactoring and maintaining codebases, but that is more for a blog post about Vramework and it's insipiration than a readme.
+Being able to weave your database structure through backend APIs, automatically generated JSON schemas and all the way to a button in the frontend allows you to ensure that any breaking change can be caught everywhere.
+This allows us to some pretty amazing things when it comes to refactoring and maintaining codebases, but that is more for a blog post about Vramework than this readme.

 ## Quickstart